Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** In a way that works well without wasting time or energy.
 **Sentence:** He finished the project efficiently and on time.
 **Conversation:**
-A – How did you finish the task so fast?
+A – How did you finish the task so fast
 B – I worked efficiently to get it done.

 ### Word: Encoding